 For example, when streaming a video, you want to receive it in chunks (because why waste the bandwidth if you only need a small fraction of the file).
 You can request a portion of the file by including the

 Range HTTP header:

-The above header asks the server to send the portion of the data starting from the 0th byte and beyond.
+The above header asks the server to send the slice of the data starting from the 0th byte and beyond.
 This is also known as byte serving or range requests.

 If the range is valid and the server supports range requests, you will receive the requested chunk with a